Wesmania/game-life-report/source/Technical stuff part 1.rst

 still just a program, it can run on any computer.
 It can, for example, run on a player's own computer, or on one rented from a hosting company.

-Today's AAA multiplayer videogames often rely on multiple dedicated servers that are much more complicated to setup that a single server program described above.
+Today's AAA multiplayer video games often rely on multiple dedicated servers that are much more complicated to setup that a single server program described above.
 These can take different forms and be responsible for different things, such as: